akmayank94/Data-Analysis/statistics_notes_README.md

-# 📊 Statistics --- Ongoing Notes
+# 📊 Statistics --- Notes

 > **A clean, practical reference based on the Statistics notes covered
 > in class.**